 Any money spends on advertising and marketing for your small business can be claimed as tax deduction.
 This includes online ads, billboards, business cards, print ads, webinars, direct mail, mobile ads and more.
 Even if you hire someone to do a job for you such as freelancers, you can claim it.

 - Entertainment Expenses

-Any necessary expense relating to entertain your clients with meals or events are deductible.
-Most meal costs are deductible to 50% whereas some meals cost such as provided at an office party or celebrations, are 100% deductible.
+Any necessary expense relating to entertaining your clients with meals or events are deductible.
+Most meal costs are deductible to 50% whereas some meals cost such as provided at an office party or celebrations are 100% deductible.

 - Travel Expenses

 Business travel expenses including ticket fare, hotels, car rental, tolls, lodging, dry cleaning, and more can be written off at tax time.
 You can also refer to the IRS website for a full list of business travel deductible expenses.
 The travel should be related to your business and the travel location should be different from your tax home.
 In addition, travel time should be longer than a normal working day.

 If your business has applied for small business loans, paying monthly interest payments are fully tax-deductible considering the loan amount is used for business purpose.
 In order to claim this tax deduction, the business owner and the lender must have a “debtor/creditor” relationship and be legally liable for the debt.

 Any money provided to an employee or vendor without receiving it back is considered bad debt.
 By proving it a business bad debt you can claim it back.
 The types of business bad debts include loans to employees, suppliers, distributors, credit sales, or business-loan guarantees.

 Do you know business taxes are also deductible?
 Business taxes can be federal, state, real estate, or sales taxes.
 Your employer taxes include a share of FICA, FUTA, and state unemployment taxes, which are also fully deductible.